ConvertKit Review for Creators in 2026

 You can start free with up to 1,000 subscribers, send unlimited emails, and use basic forms out of the box.
 That’s already a win compared to Mailchimp’s stricter limits (see Mailchimp review pricing features 2026 for context).

 And deliverability?
 ConvertKit boasts 95%+ inbox placement, meaning fewer messages stuck in spam folders.
-That alone can double engagement rates—a quick win for anyone serious about audience growth.
+That alone can materially improve engagement for anyone serious about audience growth.

 How Much Does ConvertKit Cost?